UK pledges £105m to assist Nigeria, others tackle Omicron – The Sun Nigeria

 From Aidoghie Paulinus, Abuja

-The United Kingdom (UK), has pledged the sum of £105 million to help tackle Omicron in Nigeria and other African countries.
+The United Kingdom has pledged £105 million to help tackle Omicron in Nigeria and other African countries.

-The British High Commission, Abuja, said in a statement that the £105 million of emergency aid will help countries most in need to tackle Omicron and other COVID-19 variants, with a particular focus on Africa.
+British High Commission, Abuja, said in a statement that the £105 million of emergency aid would help countries most in need to tackle Omicron and other COVID-19 variants, with a particular focus on Africa.

-The British High Commission also said funding will help millions of people by supporting measures to reduce transmission, scale-up testing, and boost oxygen supplies.
+The commission also said funding would help millions of people by supporting measures to reduce transmission, scale-up testing, and boost oxygen supplies.

-It added that the UK has now fulfilled its pledge to donate 30 million coronavirus vaccine doses by the end of 2021, marking the one-year anniversary of the UK becoming the first country to approve the Oxford-AstraZeneca vaccine.
+It said the UK has fulfilled its pledge to donate 30 million coronavirus vaccine doses by the end of 2021, marking the one-year anniversary of the UK becoming the first country to approve the Oxford-AstraZeneca vaccine.

 “Improve access to oxygen supplies for ventilators – a surge in demand for oxygen is a significant risk for some countries.